TileDB-Inc/homebrew-stable/README.md

 ## Upgrade TileDB (to a new version)

-If tiledb version was installed with `--HEAD` flag, to get the latest `dev` commit first unintall and intstall again with `--HEAD`
+If tiledb version was installed with `--HEAD` flag, to get the latest `dev` commit first `brew unintsall tiledb` and intstall again with `--HEAD` flag.

 ```
 brew upgrade tiledb
 ```